-3. Introduction
+3 Introduction

-- 3.1.
-This is the Investment Strategy Statement ("ISS") of the Isle of Wight Council Pension Fund ("the Fund") which is administered by Isle of Wight Council ("the Administering Authority").
-The ISS is made in accordance with Regulation 7 of the Local Government Pension Scheme (Management and Investment of Funds) Regulations 2016 ("the 2016 Regulations"). - 3.2.
+This is the Investment Strategy Statement ("ISS") of the Isle of Wight Council Pension Fund ("the Fund") which is administered by the Isle of Wight Council ("the Administering Authority").
+The ISS is made in accordance with Regulation 7 of the Local Government Pension Scheme (Management and Investment of Funds) Regulations 2016 ("the Regulations").

 The ISS has been prepared by the Isle of Wight Pension Fund Committee ("the Committee") having taken advice from the Fund's investment adviser, Hymans Robertson LLP.
-The Committee acts on the delegated authority of the Administering Authority. - 3.3.
+The Committee acts on the delegated authority of the Administering Authority.

 This ISS has been designed to be a living document and is an important governance tool for the Fund.
-This document sets out the investment strategy of the Fund, provides transparency in relation to how the Fund investments are managed, acts as a risk register, and has been designed to be informative but reader focused. - 3.4.
+This document sets out the investment strategy of the Fund, provides transparency in relation to how the Fund investments are managed, acts as a risk register, and has been designed to be informative but reader focused.

 This statement will be reviewed by the Committee at least triennially or more frequently and without delay should any significant change occur.
-The Committee has consulted on the contents of the Fund's investment strategy with such persons it considers appropriate. - 3.5.
+The Committee has consulted on the contents of the Fund's investment strategy with such persons it considers appropriate.

 The Committee seeks to invest, in accordance with the ISS, any Fund money that is not needed immediately to make payments from the Fund.

-4. Investment Beliefs and Objectives
+4 Investment beliefs and objectives

-- 4.1.
-The primary objective of the Fund is to provide pension and lump sum benefits for members on their retirement and/or benefits on death, before or after retirement, for their dependents, in accordance with the Local Government Pension Scheme ("LGPS") regulations and statutory provisions. - 4.2.
-The Committee aims to fund the Fund in such a manner that, in normal market conditions, all accrued benefits are fully covered by the value of the Fund's assets and that an appropriate level of contributions is agreed by the employer to meet the cost of future benefits accruing. - 4.3.
+The primary objective of the Fund is to provide pension and lump sum benefits for members on their retirement and/or benefits on death, before or after retirement, for their dependents, in accordance with the Local Government Pension Scheme ("LGPS") regulations and statutory provisions

+The Committee aims to fund the Fund in such a manner that, in normal market conditions, all accrued benefits are fully covered by the value of the Fund's assets and that an appropriate level of contributions is agreed by the employer to meet the cost of future benefits accruing.
+For employee members, benefits will be based on service completed but will take account of future salary and/or inflation increases.

 In order to best achieve these objectives, the Committee has developed a set of investment beliefs which help to inform the investment strategy derived from the decision-making process.
-The latest investment beliefs, agreed in 2019, are included in Appendix A and are reviewed on a regular basis.
+The latest investment beliefs are included in Appendix A and are reviewed on a regular basis.

-5. Investment strategy and the process for ensuring suitability of investment
+5 Investment strategy and the process for ensuring suitability of investment